-We have a second guitarist, Doug Gillard, he played most of our shows last year and he will be playing for the whole tour.
+We have a second guitarist, Doug Gillard; he played most of our shows last year and he will be playing for the whole tour.
 There is also Martin Wenk on trumpet and keyboard.
-A five-piece for almost all European tour!
+A five-piece for almost the whole of the European tour!

 What’s your favourite track on the album?

-The Moon Is Calling is one of my favourite.
+The Moon Is Calling is one of my favourites.
 I like it a lot because there are a lot of moments where I don’t know what we are doing, why I’m singing what I’m singing.
-I was just making up words but in in a true way.
-A song I wrote without thinking, just wrote it, it’s a good feeling.
+I was just making up words but in a true way.
+A song I wrote without thinking – just wrote it – it’s a good feeling.

 Will you do a video for it?